Stocks inch lower in subdued trading on the last day of 2021

 Trading was very slow.
 Most investors will not pick up trading until next week, or once fourth-quarter earnings reports start being released in early January.

-The yield on the 10-year Treasury note inched up to 1.52% from 1.51% Thursday.
+The yield on the 10-year Treasury note inched down to 1.50% from 1.51% Thursday.
 The bond market will close early, but stock trading will operate on a normal schedule.